 7. Learn to cook

-Though it can be tempting to eat out for dinner or grab a toastie at the local cafe every day, the cost of buying your meals all the time adds up, and could chip away hundreds of pounds from your account every month.
+Though it can be tempting to eat out for dinner or grab a toastie at the local cafe every day, the cost of buying your meals all the time adds up and could chip away hundreds of pounds from your account every month.

-This is where learning to cook is crucial for saving money, as not only is cooking an essential life skill, but buying your own groceries and preparing your meals is much cheaper than paying for one while out and about.
+This is where learning to cook is crucial for saving money, as not only is cooking an essential life skill but buying your own groceries and preparing your meals is much cheaper than paying for one while out and about.

 Needless to say, learning to cook doesn’t mean you have to be serving fine dining meals, but being able to prepare dishes such as soups, stews or casseroles - which can be portioned out and frozen to eat at a later date - or simple sandwiches and salads for packed lunches can make a huge difference to how much money you have at your disposal.

-For recipe ideas, The Student Food Project offers a wide range of meal inspiration on a student budget, while delicious magazine has a list of 64 easy student recipes for even the most kitchen-phobic cooks.
+For recipe ideas, The Student Food Project offers a wide range of meal inspiration on a student budget, while the delicious magazine has a list of 64 easy student recipes for even the most kitchen-phobic cooks.

 8. Buy second-hand books

-University degrees come hand-in-hand with expensive textbooks, and sometimes students are expected to purchase or rent these out of their own pocket.
+University degrees come hand-in-hand with reading lists of expensive textbooks, and sometimes students are expected to purchase or rent these out of their own pocket.
 Educational books can be extremely costly, with some upwards of £100, so finding ways to access this content without paying through the roof could quite literally save you thousands of pounds per year.

 You can buy secondhand books on websites such as eBay or Facebook Marketplace, or make use of the many websites which digitise these textbooks for students around the world to use without paying for the physical copies.
 Studylib is among the best places to easily find textbooks, research papers and journals often behind a hefty paywall.